 What to Expect the First Few Weeks of Your Engagement

 Your partner finally popped the question!
 You're high on love and can't stop looking at your sparkly new ring.
-Then the calls start: Everyone wants to know the date, the bridesmaids' dress color and where you're registered.
-Suddenly, you've gone from heartfelt proposal to fever-pitched negotiations (read: fights) about the wedding guest list, china patterns, the number of reception entrees and a ton of other brand-new wedding elements.
+Then the calls start: Everyone wants to know the date, the bridesmaid dress color and where you're registered.
+Suddenly, you've gone from a heartfelt proposal to fever-pitched negotiations (read: fights) about the wedding guest list, china patterns and a ton of other brand-new wedding elements.
 Just breathe and remember these tidbits of wisdom from those who've experienced the madness firsthand.

 Stop the Insanity

 More often than not, moms are often the first to start asking questions.
 "The first thing my mother-in-law wanted to know when we announced our engagement was what kind of dress she should shop for," remembers Rebecca Menkens, a marketing director in Charleston, South Carolina.
 "And my fiance's grandmother wouldn't stop asking us about the date.
 She told us to hurry because her calendar was filling up already."

 Sound familiar?
 It's easy to let people stress you out during the newly engaged phase.
 Don't let them, warns Myrna Ruskin, a marriage stress specialist in New York City.
 "You're probably bombarded with questions from all sides," Ruskin says.
 "If people keep pressuring you about the date, don't be intimidated.
 Instead, say, 'Once we come off our cloud, you'll be the first to know the wedding date.'
 Whatever you do, don't miss the chance to bask in your new status and enjoy those first few weeks free from planning pressure."